 -Esque at the end of a word means “in the style of,” “in the manner of,” or “similar to.”
 If it’s attached to a name of a public figure (for example, Kafkaesque, Sinatraesque), it refers to a distinct style in writing or appearance.

 For example, if we say that something is Kafkaesque, it doesn’t mean that it looks like Franz Kafka or anyone who shares his last name.
-We rather think of the kind of world that’s presented in Kafka’s written work – a specific atmosphere involving bureaucracy, hopelessness, loneliness, and absurd.
+We rather think of the kind of world that’s presented in Kafka’s written work – a specific atmosphere involving bureaucracy, hopelessness, loneliness, and absurdity.
 So, Kafkaesque is something that reminds us of the world of Kafka’s novels.

 Examples of -esque at the end of a word